 How Boston Children's Hospital approaches disruptive behavior disorders

-Children’s Hospital Boston has a long history of pioneering important advances in behavioral and mental health for children and adolescents.
-Our Department of Psychiatry clinicians are committed to evidence-based treatments—therapies that have been tested and proven effective through careful scientific analysis, both here at our hospital and at top health centers around the world.
+We have a long history of pioneering important advances in behavioral and mental health for children and adolescents.
+Our Department of Psychiatry and Behavioral Sciences clinicians are committed to evidence-based treatments — therapies that have been tested and proven effective through careful scientific analysis, both here at our hospital and at top health centers around the world.

 - parenting modification strategies